neopixl/tech-radar/radar/2023-08-31/firebase-remoteconfig-react.md

 ---
 title: "Firebase Remote Config for React native"
 ring: adopt
-quadrant: React
+quadrant: react
-tags: [config, React Native]
+tags: [config, react-native]
 ---

 Firebase Remote Config is a cloud service provided by Google Firebase that allows developers to remotely change the behavior and appearance of their apps without requiring app updates.
 It enables A/B testing, targeted rollouts, and personalized experiences by delivering parameter values to the app dynamically from the Firebase console.